leo007-htun/Auto_Augment/README.md

 ## Auto_Augmentation

-To use this repo, download the requirements by
+1. Download the requirements

        pip install -r requirements.txt

+2. redirect to the directory of the datset. (replace user DIR with your dataset)

+       cd user/dataset